Vedza/NitroSniperGo/README.md

-  "giveaway_sniper": true // Enable or not giveaway joiner "nitro_giveaway_sniper": true, // Only join Nitro gieaways "giveaway_dm": "Hey, I won a giveaway !", // DM sent to giveaway host, leave empty to not send any dm "privnote_sniper": true, // Enable or not Privnote joiner "webhook": {
+  "giveaway_sniper": true // Enable or not giveaway joiner "nitro_giveaway_sniper": true, // Only join Nitro gieaways "giveaway_dm": "Hey, I won a giveaway !", // DM sent to giveaway host, leave empty to not send any dm "privnote_sniper": true, // Enable or not Privnote sniper "webhook": {
     "url": "",
     "good_only": true // Will trigger webhook only when you applied a Nitro code or won a giveaway